 Check the pilot light is blue

 The cleanest and most efficient way to burn gas is with a blue pilot light.
-Orange or yellow pilot lights are considerably cooler than blue pilot lights, and are also considerably more dangerous – yellow and orange flames indicate incomplete combustion, and can lead to sootiness, smoke damage and even the release of deadly carbon monoxide.
+Orange or yellow pilot lights are considerably cooler than blue pilot lights, and they are also considerably more dangerous; yellow and orange flames indicate incomplete combustion, and can lead to sootiness, smoke damage, and even the release of deadly carbon monoxide.
 If your pilot light is not blue, check out our page on orange and yellow pilot lights.

 Buy CO and smoke detectors

 You should fit CO detectors in any rooms containing gas appliances, regardless of how well-maintained the boiler and appliances are and how regularly they are serviced.
-Carbon Monoxide is odourless and colourless – the only way to detect it before it makes you ill is to invest in a CO alarm.
+Carbon monoxide is odourless and colorless – the only way to detect it before it makes you ill is to invest in a CO alarm.

 You should also fit and regularly test smoke detectors.
 Fit these on every level of your home and in any outbuilding that contains electrical appliances.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.